About the Event

 Our in-person November Annual Meeting, co-hosted with the Society of Biblical Literature, brings together scholars for the world’s largest gathering of those interested in the academic study of religion.
 Don’t miss the opportunity to connect with colleagues, publishers, and friends; engage with leading scholars in the field of religion; and network with potential employers and others from around the world.

 There are over 1,000 events, including academic sessions, workshops, meetings, receptions, and tours.
 The Exhibit Hall presents a vibrant networking space where attendees can pitch ideas to publishers, browse the latest publications, and connect with colleagues.
-View a full list of our exhibitors for 2025.
+A full list of 2026 exhibitors will be available soon.

 Interested in exhibiting at the November Annual Meeting?
 Contact AdEx@annual-meetings.org.